andybrucenet/docxtemplater/README.md

 Simple container that can be used to run node.js apps.

-You can test it out by doing:
+You can test it out by doing the following (_If you are on Windows - you will need to modify accordingly ;)_):

 1. Clone the project locally: